Investigations Division - Frequently Asked Questions

 1. What is the Board?

-The Nevada State Board of Medical Examiners is the state governmental agency which licenses and disciplines medical doctors (M.D.s), physician assistants (PA-C), practitioners of respiratory care and perfusionists.
+The Nevada State Board of Medical Examiners is the state governmental agency which licenses and disciplines medical doctors (M.D.s), physician assistants (PAs), practitioners of respiratory care and perfusionists.
 It is comprised of nine members: six are physicians actively practicing in Nevada, and three are public members, and all are appointed by the Governor.

 2. I know what a license is, but what does "discipline" mean with regard to doctors, physician assistants, practitioners of respiratory care and perfusionists?